Which Michigan Casinos are Currently Taking Sports Bets?

 “The Green Bay market is a big sports market and we will be the closest to them,” Mancilla said.
 “I think it will have a big effect with traffic and people who want to bet on the NFL.
 It’s exciting in that sense, and for the U.P. with having the largest market here.
 A sportsbook is something people have been asking for.”

-Besides the BetAmerica sportsbook at the Island, Michigan sports bettors can place NFL bets at six other casinos across the state:
+Besides the BetAmerica sportsbook at the Island, Michigan sports bettors can place NFL bets at six other MI casinos:

 Michigan online sports betting, casinos and poker could also be arriving by November.

 There are numerous casinos who have partnered with sportsbooks, but official opening dates have yet to be revealed:

 - Bay Mills Casino in Brimley will launch a DraftKings Sportsbook